machal/cssmine-content/flexbox-priklady.md

 can shrink when there is not enough space, however it will not extend when there is extra space.

-You can try an example at CodePenu: <http://cdpn.io/e/raqXZX>.
+You can try an example at CodePen: <http://cdpn.io/e/raqXZX>.

 ### Second Example: Combining Units